AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-25-ES6#12-sets-weaksets-maps-weakmaps.md

 ## What is a `WeakMap` ?

-A `WeakMap` is a collection of key/value pairs and similarly to a `WeakSet`, even in a `WeakMap` the keys are *weakly* referenced, which means that when the reference is lost the value will be removed from the `WeakMap`.
+A `WeakMap` is a collection of key/value pairs and similarly to a `WeakSet`, even in a `WeakMap` the keys are *weakly* referenced, which means that when the reference is lost the value will be removed from the `WeakMap` and *garbage collected*.

 A `WeakMap` is **not** enumerable therefore we cannot loop over it.